HaveAGitGat/HBBatchBeast/README.md

 You can download HandbrakeCLI.exe from https://handbrake.fr/downloads2.php

-Make sure to keep the main config window up and the status window up (this pops up when a scan is performed) to prevent errors.

 If you're converting a large folder (say 100 files or more), you may find it useful to run the "AddIETimeOutRegKey.bat" file.
 This will add a key to the registry which will prevent the "This page is unresponsive" messages from appearing while the program is running.

 The registry fix mentioned above is based on the following: